cleatherbury/Automage_updating_catalog_information/README.md

 In this section, you will write a Python script named changeImage.py to process the supplier images.
 You will be using the PIL library to update all images within ~/supplier-data/images directory to the following specifications:

-*Size: Change image resolution from 3000x2000 to 600x400 pixel *Format: Change image format from .TIFF to .JPEG
+* Size: Change image resolution from 3000x2000 to 600x400 pixel
+* Format: Change image format from .TIFF to .JPEG

-Create and open the file using nano editor.
+Create and open the file using vi editor.
 ```
 vi ~/changeImage.py
 ```